Medical Machine Learning

 - Dr Lingqiao Liu

-AIML Medical Machine Learning experts Dr Johan Verjans and Dr Luke Okaden-Rayner have authored a book, Artificial Intelligence in Medical Imaging, which is now free to download here .
+AIML medical machine learning experts Dr Johan Verjans and Dr Lauren Okaden-Rayner have co-authored chapters in Artificial Intelligence in Medical Imaging, which is now free to download from Springer Publishing.